diffplug/blowdryer/README.md

 // someScript.gradle
 somePlugin {
-  pass Blowdryer.cfg(project, 'pluginPass', 'password for the keyFile')
+  pass Blowdryer.proj('pluginPass', 'password for the keyFile')
-  // if the property isn't a String, you have to specify the class you keyFile Blowdryer.cfg(project, File.class, 'keyFile', 'location of the keyFile') }
+  // if the property isn't a String, you have to specify the class you keyFile Blowdryer.proj(File.class, 'keyFile', 'location of the keyFile') }
 ```